Noaaan/MythicMetals/PATCHNOTES.md

 This one is fairly simple.
 You can now place the Carmot Bell.
 Ring it as much as you'd like.
 The healing ability still works, on a similar cooldown and smaller range.

+## Changes

+- Fixed a bug where the Stormyx Shield would go on cooldown despite not being used
+- Fixed the Sword of the Aegis having the wrong attack damage
+- Made the Mythril Drill stop updating in hand constantly with the Auto Repair upgrade

 # 0.24.0

 ## Individual Ore Tags